 Alysa Nahmias is an award-winning filmmaker whose work has been shown at festivals and exhibitions worldwide, including the Venice Biennale, Sundance, SXSW, and the Berlinale.
 Her directorial debut feature, Unfinished Spaces, won a 2012 Independent Spirit Award, numerous film festival prizes, and is in the permanent collection at MoMA.
 She recently produced the Sundance award-winning documentary Unrest directed by Jennifer Brea, and the fiction feature No Light and No Land Anywhere directed by Amber Sealey with executive producer Miranda July.
 Alysa’s producing credits also include Shield and Spear directed by Petter Ringbom and Afternoon of a Faun: Tanaquil Le Clercq directed by Nancy Buirski with creative advisor Martin Scorsese.
 Alysa holds degrees from New York University and Princeton University.
 She is a member of the Academy of Motion Picture Arts and Sciences and a 2019 Sundance Momentum Fellow.

 Amanda Spain, Producer

 Amanda Spain has been producing and directing feature documentaries and television for over 15 years.
 In 2013, she founded Giving Voice Films.
 Most recently Amanda produced Bathtubs Over Broadway directed by Dava Whisenant, which premiered and won a Jury Award at Tribeca in 2018, with distribution by Focus Features and Netflix.
 Alongside Sandra Alvarez she is currently directing An All American Affair: The True Story of Maxene Andrews.
 She previously produced and directed two short documentaries for ESPN's acclaimed 30 FOR 30 series: Wrestling the Curse and Son of South Sudan.
-She also produced and directed In Their Boots (executive produced by Robert Greenwald), which was nominated for an IDA award.
+She also produced and directed In Their Boots (exec. produced by Robert Greenwald), which was nominated for an IDA award.
 Amanda’s forthcoming credits as producer include a documentary for Blumhouse TV about the youth led movement to end gun violence, and Jesse Krimes directed By Alysa Nahmias.
 Amanda's work has appeared on A&E, PBS, MTV, HLN and The Sundance Channel and her films have premiered at festivals around the world.
 She was a 2016-2017 Sundance Creative Producing Fellow.

 Benjamin Murray, Producer, Cinematographer